glotzerlab/signac-docs/docs/source/recipes.rst

 Initializing Jobs with Replica Indices
 --------------------------------------
-If you want initialize your workspace with multiple instances of the same statepoint, you may want to include a **replica_index** or **random_seed** parameter in the statepoint.
+If you want to initialize your workspace with multiple instances of the same statepoint, you may want to include a **replica_index** or **random_seed** parameter in the statepoint.

 .. code-block:: python